 Yes!
 We highly encourage all puppies to enroll in positive reinforcement manners classes and also have opportunities for safe socialization with other puppies.
-In the Spring of 2018, we’ll be offering puppy classes at our new training academy in Saranac Lake, NY.
-We will offer puppy classes when they are not offered at the Adirondack High Peaks Dog Training Club (we’re members of this club and highly recommend you join!).
-Please contact AHPDTC by visiting their website and/or check back with us once our training academy schedule is posted!
+We offering puppy classes at our new training academy in Saranac Lake, NY.
+For more about the special needs of puppies, visit this page:

 Do you work with dogs who react to other dogs or humans?
 Will you work with them even if they’ve bitten someone?

 Yes!
 Depending upon the severity of your dog’s situation, we might recommend working in conjunction with a veterinary behaviorist who is familiar with our training method.
 We certainly work with behavior issues such as fear, anxiety, and reactivity with all animals – our goal is to heal these animals through compassion, empathy, and confidence building.

 Will you accept us into your program if we’ve used negative training in the past such as prong collars, shock collars, invisible fences, or other electronic devices?